If you’ve dreamed of moving to Mexico, you’re not alone.

 To qualify for a temporary resident visa, one of the following must apply to you:

 - You are financially independent: If you have regular income from investment or a pension, you may be able to move to Mexico as a “rentista.”
-You’ll need to show proof that you have an average monthly balance of $2,460 in a banking account for 6 months, and a letter from the deposit provider that says you will continue to receive the money.
+You’ll need to show proof that you have an average monthly balance of $2,460 in a banking account for up to six months, and a letter from the deposit provider that says you will continue to receive the money.
 This requirement is waived if you can show that you have an investment account with an average monthly balance of $41,000 or more for 12 months before visa application.

 - You work in STEM: If you’re a scientist or engineer, you may qualify to move to Mexico.
 You will likely need to show proof of your credentials, such as a copy of your college degree, and have a letter from your employer printed on official letterhead.